-Batman Building, May 2007.
+1. Batman Building, May 2007.
 As brilliant as Bob Dylan’s 1968 album Nashville Skyline undoubtedly is, visitors to Music City shouldn’t expect anything as grand as the skylines of say New York or Chicago.
 Instead, one is met by a charming collection of huddled buildings straddling the calm waters of The Cumberland River.
-Of these buildings, this is the most prominent and indeed the tallest.
+Of these buildings this is the most prominent and indeed the tallest.
 A thirty three-story office block, when this photo was taken it was officially known as the BellSouth building.
 Since then it’s been rechristened the AT&T Building, though none of this matters much to the locals.
-For them, it has always been and always will be The Batman Building, a cheeky reference to the skyscraper’s resemblance to the caped crusader’s signature mask.
+For them it has always been and always will be The Batman Building, a cheeky reference to the skyscraper’s resemblance to the caped crusader’s signature mask.

-RCA Studio B, May 2007.
-A trip to Nashville isn’t complete without popping into RCA Studio B, a legendary recording studio that over the years played host to the likes of Roy Orbison, Dolly Parton, Elvis Presley and The Strokes.
+2. RCA Studio B, May 2007.
+A trip to Nashville isn’t complete without popping into RCA Studio B, a legendary recording studio that played host to the likes of Roy Orbison, Dolly Parton, Elvis Presley and The Strokes.
 During my visit, a friend and I were encouraged to do some posing at one of the old control decks.
 All things considered, it seemed rude not to.

-Downtown Cowboy, May 2007.
-As a living, breathing embodiment of the Country Music vibe, Nashville felt like an authentic open-air museum custom designed for curious tourists like myself.
+3. Downtown Cowboy, May 2007.
+As a living, breathing embodiment of the Country Music vibe, Nashville felt like an authentic, open-air museum custom designed for curious tourists like myself.
 There are recording studios and cavernous old records stores everywhere.
-Lower Broadway is packed with old time Honky-tonk bars full of blonde, leggy women and old grizzled men.
+Lower Broadway is packed with old time Honky-tonk bars full of blonde, leggy women and grizzled old men.
 Fittingly, every third person sports a cowboy hat and there are a few persistent buskers.
 This old dude looked and sounded like his best days were behind him, but he was still pretty good in a Jeff-Bridges-in-Crazy-Heart-kind-a-way.

 Like this?
-Then check out more of my 5s from around Tennessee.
+Then check out more of My 5s from around Tennessee.

 Or maybe take a look at my other articles from across The USA.